Celebrations across Amsterdam

 The compact, easy to navigate city centre lends itself particularly well to impromptu street parties with throngs of people from all over the world joining in the festivities.
 Nieuwmarkt (Chinatown), Leidseplein and Rembrandtplein are all popular hotspots in the city centre and clubs throughout the city host events catering to all musical tastes.

-For the past two years, the Oosterdok was the location for the city’s official celebrations, with the VOC Ship The Amsterdam and the Scheepvaartmuseum forming the backdrop for a spectacular New Year’s Eve event.
-In 2013, the event featured fireworks and a New Year's Eve singalong.
+In 2014, the Oosterdok will once again be the location for the city’s official celebrations, with the VOC Ship The Amsterdam and the Scheepvaartmuseum forming the backdrop for a spectacular New Year’s Eve event and dazzling fireworks display.

-Check out our New Year's Eve party listing later in the year to find out what's in store for 2014/2015.
+Check out our New Year's Eve party listing to find out what's in store for 2014/2015.

 Eat, drink and be merry